IT Governance Policy

 Are accountable for:

-- The management of information held by their department;
+- Managing information held by their department;

-- Technology-enabled projects led by their department;
+- Overseeing technology-enabled projects led by their department; and

-- IMT assets owned by their department.
+- Protecting information and any IT assets owned and operated by their department.

 Informatics Policy Council